Yyassin/senza/README.md

 # Senza

 > An 2D environment for training control policies for a quadrotor drone (technically a planar birotor).
-Rigth now, only Soft-Actor-Critic is implemented but I may revisit later (there are some failed PID and TD3 attempts :)).
+Right now, only Soft-Actor-Critic (SAC) is implemented but I may revisit later (there are some failed PID and TD3 attempts :)).

 <span title="sac-agent-demo">
  <p align="center">